sl-android/SlotMachineGame/README.md

 # SlotMachineGame

-This is a SlotMachine Game using Sensors. - Davidroid -
+This is a SlotMachine Game using Sensors. <br> - Davidroid -

 You can choose type by Radio Button. <br><br>
 1) Button Type <br>